Merge Pipeline, Crate Architecture

 actor Operator

-participant CLI as chatter<br/>(speaker-id)
+participant CLI as chatter<br/>(cli/args/core.rs, Commands::SpeakerId)

-participant Runner as commands::speaker_id::reference_mode
+participant Runner as commands::speaker_id::modes<br/>(run_reference_mode)

-participant SpkId as talkbank-transform::speaker_id
+participant SpkId as talkbank-transform::speaker_id<br/>(identify.rs / apply.rs)

-participant Override as talkbank-model::merge::override_file
+participant Override as talkbank-transform::speaker_id<br/>(override_file.rs)

 Operator->>CLI: chatter speaker-id input --reference ref --anchor CHI<br/>--inserted-role INV:Investigator

-Runner->>SpkId: identify_mapping(donor, reference, anchor, role, threshold)
+Runner->>SpkId: identify_mapping(reference, anchor, donor, threshold)

-alt Ok(mapping)
+alt Ok(report)

-Runner->>SpkId: apply_mapping(donor, mapping)
+Runner->>SpkId: apply_mapping_chat(donor, mapping)

 opt --write-override